L96 Vortec 6.0 engine

 • Superchargers

-The first mod we would suggest for the Vortec 6.0 engine is ECU tuning.
+The first mod we would suggest is ECU tuning.
 With just tuning and no hardware modifications, you can gain 10-15% horsepower and torque.
-If you have one of the flex fuel capable Vortecs, you can gain even more power utilizing an ethanol blend.
+If you have one of the flex fuel capable variants, you can gain even more power utilizing an ethanol blend.
 Additionally, tuning can compensate for other mods, like intakes and headers.

 Speaking of which, the next upgrades we recommend are long-tube headers, cat-back exhaust, and upgraded cold air intake.
 All of these will combine to drastically improve airflow in and out of the engine, creating more power and also much more noise.
 Headers and exhausts will net 10-25 wheel horsepower together, and an intake will gain as much as 15 wheel horsepower with tuning.